Chirp-HSR/chirp/readme.md

 * JDK 8 or newer
 * Maven 3 or newer
 * Eclipse JDT
-* Redis (optional)

-    A windows distribution of Redis is available at https://github.com/MSOpenTech/redis/releases
+* Redis (optional) - A windows distribution of Redis is available at https://github.com/MSOpenTech/redis/releases

 ### Setup

-1. Check out the project with `...` into your workspace directory.
+1. Check out the project with `git clone https://github.com/Chirp-HSR/chirp.git` into your workspace directory.
 2. The repository includes Eclipse project settings.
 Thus, you can simply import the project folder into an Eclipse workspace.

-    If you made changes to the `pom.xml`, you may have to newly generate the project settings.
+If you updated the `pom.xml`, you may have to newly generate the project settings.
 You can do this by running `mvn eclipse:eclipse`.

 ### Executables